 Program Purpose

-Leadership Education in Neurodevelopmental and Related Disabilities (LEND) provides interdisciplinary training to enhance the clinical expertise and leadership skills of professionals dedicated to caring for children with neurodevelopmental and other related developmental disabilities (DD), including autism spectrum disorder (ASD).
+Leadership Education in Neurodevelopmental and Related Disabilities (LEND) programs provide interdisciplinary training to enhance the clinical expertise and leadership skills of professionals dedicated to caring for individuals with neurodevelopmental and other related developmental disabilities (DD), including autism spectrum disorder (ASD), across their lifespan.

-Funded through the Autism CARES Act of 2014, LEND programs promote education, early detection, and intervention in ASD.
-LEND program trainees participate in academic, clinical, leadership and community opportunities and receive training in cultural and linguistic competence using a family-centered approach.
+Funded through the Autism CARES Act of 2019, LEND programs promote education, early detection, and intervention in ASD/DD.
+LEND trainees participate in academic, clinical, leadership, and community opportunities and receive training in cultural and linguistic responsiveness and using family and person-centered approaches to care.

-LEND programs improve the health of children who have, or are at risk for, neurodevelopmental or related disabilities by preparing trainees from a wide variety of professional disciplines to assume leadership roles and to ensure high levels of clinical competence.
-Through the grant, LEND programs:
+LEND programs aim to improve the health of individuals who have or are likely to develop neurodevelopmental or related disabilities by preparing trainees from a wide variety of professional disciplines to assume leadership roles and to ensure high levels of clinical competence.
+LEND programs:

-- Reduce barriers to screening and diagnosis of ASD and DD
+- Reduce barriers to screening and diagnosis of ASD/DD

-- Promote evidence-based interventions for individuals with ASD and other DD
+- Promote evidence-based interventions for individuals with ASD/DD

-- Train professionals to utilize valid screening tools to diagnose and rule out ASD and DD
+- Train professionals to utilize valid screening tools to diagnose or rule out ASD/DD

 Program Impact